OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-148.md

 ## Psalm 148:7

-> Praise the Lord from the earth,
+> Glorify the Lord from the earth,
-> Sea monsters and all the ocean depths;
+> Sea creatures and all the ocean depths;

 ## Psalm 148:8

-> Fire and hail, snow and clouds;
+> Fire and hail, snow and mist;
-> Stormy wind, fulfilling His word;
+> Stormy wind, carrying out His word;

 ## Psalm 148:9

-> Mountains and all hills;
+> The towering mountains and gentle hills;
-> Fruit trees and all cedars;
+> Fruit-bearing trees and majestic cedars;

 ## Psalm 148:10

-> Animals and all cattle;
+> Animals and all livestock;
-> Crawling things and winged birds;
+> Creeping things and flying birds;

 ## Psalm 148:11

-> Kings of the earth and all peoples;
+> Monarchs of the earth and all peoples;
-> Rulers and all judges of the earth;
+> Leaders and all judges of the earth;

 ## Psalm 148:12

-> Both young men and virgins;
+> Both young men and maidens;
-> Old men and children.
+> Elders and children.

 ---

 ## Psalm 148:13

-> Let them praise the name of the Lord,
+> Let them honour the name of the Lord,
 > For His name alone is exalted;
-> His majesty is above earth and heaven.
+> His splendour is above earth and heaven.

 ## Psalm 148:14

-> And He has lifted up a horn for His people,
+> And He has raised a horn for His people,
-> Praise for all His godly ones,
+> Praise for all His faithful ones,
-> For the sons of Israel, a people near to Him.
+> For the children of Israel, a people close to Him.
-> Praise the Lord!
+> Honour the Lord!